• Skip to main content

 Fortunately, a little advance planning can prevent a lot of in-the-moment vacation stressors.
 Here are some tips for making your trip or staycation as calming as possible.

-~Maintain your self-care routine: Going on vacation is often a welcome change of pace.
-At the same time, it’s an easy chance to neglect self-care routines like working out, getting a full night’s sleep, or eating healthy foods.
-Consider how you can maintain important aspects of your self-care routine, or activities that meet your emotional, physical, and/or spiritual needs.
+Going on vacation is often a welcome change of pace.
+At the same time, it’s easy to neglect self-care routines like working out, getting a full night’s sleep, or eating healthy foods.
+Consider how you can maintain important aspects of your self-care routine or activities that meet your emotional, physical, and/or spiritual needs.
 Maybe you feel emotionally rejuvenated after a quick yoga session, some mindful meditation, a brief jog through the woods, or a bit of reflective journaling.
 How can you bring those activities on vacation with you?
 Even if your vacation self-care routine is slightly different from or an abbreviated version of the one you follow at home, it is still important to intentionally create space to take care of yourself.

-~Plan to unplug: For many of us, technology is an essential part of our work.
-It can seem like a monumental task to completely unplug from our phones; in fact, one study found that almost half of employees ages 18-34 check their work messages at least once a day while on vacation.
+For many of us, technology is an essential part of our work.
+It can seem like a monumental task to completely unplug from our phones; in fact, one study found that almost half of the employees ages 18-34 check their work messages at least once a day while on vacation.

 Do you have vacation plans this summer?
 What are some things you do to promote a positive vacation experience?
 We’d love to hear from you!